 Do your research, we at REIZE have done our own!
 Taurine is one of our main ingredients and our energy drink contains no added sugar.
 But there are many energy drinks on the market that contain copious amounts of sugar.

 Additionally, a single REIZE serving includes just 50mg of caffeine, about half your recommended daily allowance.
-Which is why we recommend only consuming two sachets a day.
+This is why we recommend only consuming two sachets a day.

 Granted different bodies use up fuel in different ways.
 If you are sensitive to caffeine, it’s best to limit your caffeine intake.
 Know your body and your limits.
 Don’t rely on energy drink companies to do it for you – they aren’t all as transparent as REIZE!